whejy/myVault/README.md

 ## Comments

-One feature that could potentially be improved upon is encryption.
+One feature that could be improved upon is encryption.
 Currently a single encryption key is used across the app to encrypt all data.
 Initially my goal was to create a function that generates a unique encryption key for each storage item, based on some combination of the article's data.
-I was able to successfully encrypt and decrypt data this way, however once encrypted data was stored in the database I had some difficulties in decrypting the data.
-I assume this is because of how the data is stored and attempting to translate between bytes and string.
+I was able to directly encrypt and decrypt data this way, however once encrypted data was stored in the database I had some difficulties in decrypting the data again.
+I assume this is because of how the data is stored and attempting to translate between bytes and string data types.